geoffdavis92/weekly-ui/src/ecommerce-listing/day-3/post.md

 ---
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/80pa2qepn715k4qdf0gi.jpg
-title: "Week 1 Day 2: Display Product Name, Price, and Image"
+title: "Week 1 Day 3: Add to Cart, Favorite Buttons"
 published: false
-description: "Week 1 Day 2 of my Weekly UI challenge: display the essentials!"
+description: "Week 1 Day 3 of my Weekly UI challenge: buttons!"
 tags: ui,weeklyui,react
 ---

-Welcome to Week 1, Day 2 of my Weekly UI challenge!
+Welcome to Week 1, Day 3 of my Weekly UI challenge!
 As I stated in the [announcement post](https://dev.to/geoff/announcing-weekly-ui-challenge-h87), week 1 will focus on an **ecommerce listing** UI component; each day throughout this following week, I will pick one or two (usually related) subelements of the design to implement.
-For day two, our goal is to…
+For day three, our goal is to…

-## Display product name, price, and image
+## Add to Cart, Favorite Buttons

 Now that we have our design ready to go, it is time to start implementing some features.
 A good starting point for any kind of ecommerce component is to